acterglobal/zoe-relay/crates/relay/examples/README.md

 This directory contains example clients demonstrating how to interact with the Zoe Relay Server.

-## Message Client Example
+## Echo Message Client Example

-The `message_client` example demonstrates the full message streaming workflow:
+The `echo_message_client` example demonstrates the full message streaming workflow:

 1. **Connect** to relay server with ed25519 authentication
 2. **Subscribe** to message stream with filters